Supervised learning for robust quantum control in composite-pulse systems: Supervised Learning Model

 We next investigate the influence of different sampling distributions on the robust performance of quantum control.
-Figure~\ref{diffsamplings} demonstrates robust performances for various learned phase parameters $\bm{\theta}$, which are trained by some common sampling distributions, including the uniform distribution $U(\epsilon_-, \epsilon_+)$ with sampling interval $[\epsilon_-, \epsilon_+]$, the Gaussian distribution $G(\mu, \nu)$ with expectation $\mu$ and variance $\nu$, the exponential distribution $E(\lambda)$ with rate parameter $\lambda$, and the Beta distribution $B(\alpha,\beta)$ with parameters $\alpha$ and $\beta$.
-Obviously, different sampling distributions exhibit different robust performances of quantum control.
+We plot in Fig.~\ref{diffsamplings}(a) the robust performances of population inversion for various learned phase parameters $\bm{\theta}$, which have been trained by several common sampling distributions, including the uniform distribution $U(\epsilon_-, \epsilon_+)$ with sampling interval $[\epsilon_-, \epsilon_+]$, the Gaussian distribution $G(\mu, \nu)$ with expectation $\mu$ and variance $\nu$, the exponential distribution $E(\lambda)$ with rate parameter $\lambda$, and the Beta distribution $B(\alpha,\beta)$ with parameters $\alpha$ and $\beta$.
+The specific expressions are given in Appendix~\ref{appendixb} and the corresponding probability density functions are plotted in Fig.~\ref{diffsamplings}(b).

-First, the training effect is relatively poor for symmetric sampling with respect to null error, e.g., the distributions $U(-0.3,0.3)$ and $G(0,0.2)$, because at least half of the average fidelity $\bar{F}(-0.2.0.2)$ is lower than 0.9, as shown by the orange bar in Figs.~\ref{diffsamplings}(a) and \ref{diffsamplings}(c).
-To shed light on it more specifically, at the top of Fig.~\ref{diffsamplings}, we also plot the fidelity as a function of the pulse area error for different learned phase parameters $\bm{\theta}$.
-It can be easily observed that a large number of excitation profiles do not present a plateau in the vicinity of the pulse area error $\epsilon=0$, implying that these trainings failed.
-The reason behind these results is that the solutions of the training parameters $\bm{\theta}$ converge more easily to local optimality and hardly escape from these regions.

-When we employ asymmetric sampling, as shown in the insets of Figs.~\ref{diffsamplings}(b), \ref{diffsamplings}(d), \ref{diffsamplings}(e) and \ref{diffsamplings}(f), almost all excitation profiles exhibit a high-fidelity window, and thus most of the training is valid.
-A closer look at those excitation profiles reveals that different sampling distributions lead to slightly different robust features.
-Among them, the exponential distribution performs the worst in terms of the amount of high-fidelity [$\bar{F}(-0.2,0.2)>0.9999$]; see the blue bar in Fig.~\ref{diffsamplings}.
-This is mainly attributed to the fact that the training process takes into account a certain number of samples with a large error magnitude.

-For the uniform distribution, it performs the best in the high-fidelity window [$\bar{F}(-0.2,0.2)>0.9999$], because only samples with low error magnitude are used in this case.
-For the remaining two distributions, the effects of training are similar.
-Therefore, selecting a proper sampling distribution can facilitate the training of parameters.
-In the following, we tend to train the phase parameters $\bm{\theta}$ with an asymmetric uniform distribution, unless otherwise specified.
+An inspection of Fig.~\ref{diffsamplings}(a) shows that the infidelity is almost much less than $10^{-4}$ in the vicinity of the pulse area error $\epsilon=0$ for all sampling distributions, indicating the success of these trainings.
+A closer look at Fig.~\ref{diffsamplings}(a) reveals that different sampling distributions lead to different robust performances of population inversion.
+For example, the phase parameters learned via the exponential distribution $E(0.3)$ have very good robustness with respect to errors, e.g., see the robust width $W(\xi)$ with the threshold $\xi$ being $10^{-2}$ in Fig.~\ref{diffsamplings}(a).
+Nevertheless, the fidelity is not particularly high in the presence of errors when comparing to other distributions.
+The reason behind these results is that a small amount of samples with large magnitude are considered in the exponential distribution, as shown in Fig.~\ref{diffsamplings}(b).